Food for the brain

 Inflammation

-Inflammation of the tissues of the body, including the brain, have at their heart what is known as oxidative-stress.
+Inflammation of the tissues of the body, including the brain, has at its heart what is known as oxidative-stress.

-These free-radicals that cause inflammation are neutralised by the antioxidants, phytochemicals and vitamins in our diet.
+These free-radicals that cause inflammation are neutralised by the antioxidants, phytochemicals and vitamins in our diets.

-If we are not consuming them on a daily basis, especially as we get older when everything starts to happen more slowly, then gradually there is neuronal-damage and the consequent dementia is inevitable.
+If we are not consuming them on a daily basis, especially as we get older when everything starts to happen more slowly, then gradually there is neuronal-damage and consequently dementia is inevitable.

 The second-brain